EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.4.48 =
+* Error messages length reduced in the log
+* Languages updated
+* Fixed the issue with noitification of tracking number

 = 1.4.46 =
 * Fixed bug with doubled notifications